JSchpp12/Compute-Volumetrics/README.md

         cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_TOOLCHAIN_FILE=<TOOLCHAIN_PATH> .
         ```
         3. Open project in visual studio and set the USE_VCPKG setting to YES in the project properties for the starlightapp project. [resource](https://devblogs.microsoft.com/cppblog/vcpkg-is-now-included-with-visual-studio/)
+    4. Copy openVDB.dll to the executable directory.
+Future work to automate this process in a way which will not interfere with vcpkg.

+## Troubleshooting
+1. Required .dll not found while using vcpkg.

+If using vcpkg and during runtime, an error is displayed regarding a .dll not being found, this is due to a copy failure or visual studio not properly using vcpkg.
+In project properties, ensure Use Vcpkg is set to ON.
+It might also help to set Use Manifest to ON as well.